What Is Continuous Integration Software and How Does It Work?

 Cost efficiency across the delivery pipeline

 CI reduces expensive fixes later on by catching bugs early in the development cycle.
-Automated testing and Integration save developers time, improving productivity.
+Automated testing and Integration save developers time.
+This improves productivity.
 Fewer defects in production lower maintenance costs and enhance customer satisfaction.
 Businesses can enjoy long-term cost savings through investment in CI.

 What Are the Key Features of Continuous Integration Software?